While your code might follow any preferred style—in our experience—teams of developers might find it more productive to:

 to get automatic formatting of code in Android Studio and IntelliJ.

-To automatically format your code in the current source code window,
+To format your code in the current source code window:

 Automatically formatting code with the

-You can also automatically format code in the command line interface
+To correct code formatting in the command line interface (CLI),

 dart format command: